amoghmc/data_scraper_for_reddit/README.md

 * Data-Scraper for Reddit is a GUI-based web scraping tool that allows users to scrape data using the official API from Reddit.
 * The GUI is implemented using Java Swings and SQLite for storing user data.
 * Features 10+ filters and a dedicated sorting panel.
+* Results are filtered from the first page of the query.

 <p align="right">(<a href="#top">back to top</a>)</p>